adamaltmejd/swecov.se/content/research/Mobility-surveillance.md

   - 'Joacim Rocklöv'
   - 'Henrik Sjödin'
 ---

-# Utility of real-world mobility data for surveillance of SARS-CoV-2 transmission during the first wave of the pandemic in Sweden

 Disease transmission models can provide valuable information for decision makers on the likely future spread of SARS-CoV-2 under different policy scenarios.
 We aim to integrate real-world mobility data - a key factor affecting social contact patterns – into surveillance models.